The Buttertones: Formation and early years

 The initial band formation consisted of Araiza, Redman and Cobián, who met at Musicians Institute in Hollywood in 2011.
 Bonding over their interest in mid-twentieth century music, they first began playing music together at Redman's Hollywood apartment.
 The band's name mirrors that of doo-wop groups such as The Cleftones, and reflects their attempt to seamlessly blend an array of sounds Their self-titled debut was "an eight-track effort steeped in expertly executed surf riffs and rolling percussion", released as a cassette on L.A.'s garage-pop Lolipop label in 2013.

 The trio were subsequently joined by Dakota and London (both from California), after which they self-released their second album, American Brunch, in 2015.
 Through their first two albums, The Buttertones principally cultivated a musical following in Los Angeles, playing 'practically every venue' and becoming 'a household name in the 20-something Echo Park/Silver Lake/Los Feliz crowd.'

-The band have cited a diverse range of musical influences on their sound, including The Clash, The Cramps, The Gun Club, The Birthday Party and Scott Walker, explaining that "from the moment a sound speaks to us, we tend to integrate it into our music, as long as it's coherent with a whole.
+Regarding musical influences on their sound the band have explained that "from the moment a sound speaks to us, we tend to integrate it into our music, as long as it's coherent with a whole.
 We don't really have sound aesthetics or stable influences.
 We don't care about labels."